-Whatever your definition of financial freedom is, getting rid of worries about money requires a long-term plan and the discipline to follow it.
-Here are some tips to help you define and pursue your own financial freedom.
+Whatever your definition of financial freedom is, getting rid of money worries requires a long-term plan.
+And the discipline to follow it.
+This article will give you some tips to help you define and pursue your financial freedom.

 Table of contents